openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 ## Manage resources page
 The Manage resources page displays resources and provides functionality for viewing, sorting and filtering resources.
 Additionally, unpublished files and web pages from users’ scrapbooks can be displayed on the Manage resources results page.
 Elements of this page can include:
 ### Search pane
-* Search—original search terms (e.g. EQUELLA) are displayed in the search field with a Search button.
+* Search—original search terms (e.g. openEQUELLA) are displayed in the search field with a Search button.
 New search terms can be entered, if required.
 * Within—select a specific collection, My content (scrapbook content) or All resources.

 ### Search results